Willamette Valley AVA: Sub-Appellations

-Dundee Hills AVA
+Dundee Hills

-Dundee Hills AVA lies in the hills northwest of Dundee encompassing about 6940 acre cultivating 1300 acre of grapes.
+Dundee Hills is the valley's second AVA and the initial sub-appellation established in November 2004.
+It is located in the hills northwest of Dundee encompassing about 6940 acre cultivating 1300 acre of grapes.
 Over 25 wineries and independent vineyards in this region produce over 44,000 cases of wine.
 The area is particularly noted for its Pinot noir; several wineries in the AVA have won international recognition for their wines.